indrabasak/indrabasak.github.io/_posts/2025-02-13-story-of-the-lego-cross.md

 became aware of the LEGO crosses.

-These crosses, slightly off-white in color and made of plastic, are delicate enough to break if dropped from a few feet.
-Measuring approximately seven inches in height and four inches in width, they emit a light green glow in the dark.
+These crosses, slightly off-white in color and made of plastic, are delicate enough to break if dropped from a few feet. **Measuring approximately seven inches in height and four inches in width, they emit a light green glow in the dark**.
 A notch on the back allows it to be elegantly hung on a wall.

 Over the years, I have encountered four distinct varieties of the cross, three of which are now part of my collection.
 I learned from a German contact that Kirsten Stadelhofer at the LEGO Museum in Billund mentioned that the first